caseynet/caseynet/content/docs/Youth Hockey/usa-hockey-registration.md

 ### Yearly Registration Process

 Each year, a new USA Hockey number must be obtained.
 This is regardless of last year's status.
-To do so, visit the [USA Hockey](http://www.usahockey.com) website and complete the required steps. *Important: Your previous SafeSport trainings and status will be transfered to your new profile.*
+To do so, visit the [USA Hockey](http://www.usahockey.com) website and complete the required steps.

+*Important: Your previous SafeSport trainings and status will be transfered to your new profile.*

+Everyone in your family (that has a USA Hockey profile) must start over with registration each season.
+While confusing, it seems that is how they know who is up-to-date for each year's rosters.